mynamesleon/detection/README.md

 ### Functions

 ##### setClasses
-Calling `client.setClasses()` will cycle through all of the `client` properties and add the property name as a lowercase class to the HTML tag as long as the property is not false.
+Calling `client.setClasses()` will cycle through all of the `client` properties and add the property name as a lowercase class to the HTML tag as long as the property is not false, or a function.

 ##### requestAnimFrame
 The `client.requestAnimFrame` function uses the browser's native requestAnimationFrame if supported, or a polyfill if not.
 It must be called in the context of the window to prevent an error, e.g. `client.requestAnimFrame.call(window, functionCall)`